3D Printing for Product Design

 Elia explains a bit more about the 3D design process that he follows:

-“Usually, I use 3D printing to test dimensions, ergonomics, space, proportions and usability.
+“Usually, I use 3D printing to test dimensions, ergonomics, space, proportion, and usability.
 Using different colors and materials could add value and give a strong identity to my products.”

 I use 3D printing to test dimensions, ergonomics, space, proportions and usability.
 Using different colors and materials could add value and give a strong identity to my products.